MicrosoftDocs/defender-docs/defender-for-iot/device-discovery.md

 >
 > In this case, [onboard Defender for IoT](get-started.md) to get security value for your OT devices.

+## Device inventory page

+The **Device inventory** page helps you identify details about specific devices, such as manufacturer, type, serial number, firmware, and more.
+Using these details, you your team can discover and proactively investigate vulnerabilities that can compromise your most critical assets.

 [IMAGE]

+Learn how to [manage your IoT/OT devices](manage-devices-inventory.md) in the device inventory.

+Learn more about the [device inventory in Microsoft Defender for Endpoint](/defender-endpoint/machines-view-overview.md#device-inventory-overview).

 ## Device discovery capabilities